CSS-Tricks/conferences/site/conferences/2021-node-congress.md

 byline: The biggest Node.js conference in the cloud
 ---

-A two-day conference on all things Node.js, gathering Back-end and Full-stack engineers across the globe in the cloud.
+A two-day conference on all things Node.js, gathering back-end and full-stack engineers across the globe in the cloud.